How To Teach A Dog To Walk On A Leash!

 Our furry friends have four legs and naturally walk a lot faster than we do.
 To them, we are probably snails!

-Your dog may not even be aware he’s pulling so hard.
-He’s just walking at his normal pace.
+Your dog might not even be aware they’re pulling so hard.
+Fido is just walking at his normal pace.

 To fix this, we’ll condition the dog to walk by our side using positive reinforcement.
 Also, whenever we notice tension in the leash, we’ll stop all progress with the walk until the dog returns to our side.